WeatherXM/wxm-android/README.md

 Testing → Open Testing on Play
 Console (using console’s “Promote Release” @ Internal Testing → Releases → Find your release → Promote
-Release) and we execute the steps 1-2 at the below guide “Public Beta Releases (How To)”.**
+Release) and we execute the step at the below guide “Public Beta Releases (How To)”.**

 # Public Beta Releases (How To)